 Walking uphill into the city centre, the morning’s drizzle crystallised into icy pellets.
 The wind whipped the hood of my coat back and forth like Jayden Smith’s hair.
 At one point I came up against a gust so strong that even the ghosts in Norwich castle must have clung to the walls for fear of being relocated several miles south.
 Its roar held me in place.
 The streetlights wobbled at its might.
 The whir and scream of the wind were enough to make me wonder if Donald Trump had read a particularly annoying tweet and decided to push the button.
 Meanwhile, cars sped past, hosing my jeans with crisp jets of puddle water.

 There was little yuletide revelry on the city streets.
 There was little anything on the streets.
 Everybody was inside.
 Spending.
 The shops, of course, had already removed any mention of Christmas from their windows.
 In their stead were red banners promising up to 50% off across many items in store.
 Occasionally buses rattled past with their headlights on, lighting up the white ripples of rainwater being blown along the road.
-I’d considered going in Primark until I looked in the window and thought better of it; it was the retail equivalent of the last days of Rome.
+I’d considered going in Primark until I looked in the window; it was the retail equivalent of the last days of Rome.
 Clothes were everywhere: strewn across the aisles, hanging from the ceiling fans, piled into mountainous heaps near doorways.
 The sign in the window announced ‘Further Reductions’.
 It was hard to imagine how Primark could be cheaper.
 It’s the only shop in the country where a bag-for-life costs more than a multipack of socks.
 No, I was done with Primark and its shoddy gear.
 With its t-shirts that are never quite long enough to tuck into your trousers; with its jumpers that bobble and contort after one wash; with its jeans that are either too tight, too short or too loose.
 I’ve bought so much misshapen shit in there over the years.
 Nearly all of it has ended up in the bin.
 (Primark stuff is so brittle and cackhanded that it’s an affront to give it to charity shops.)
 In the long run, it’s cheaper to pay more.
 Buy cheap, buy twice, as they say.